MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

 | Web app for simple auth | Host simple auth server to gain access to other services in your single page application | Adds user assigned identity to access other Azure resources |
 | User assigned identity | Authenticate Azure service-to-service requests | Shared across different capabilities and resources |

-### Resource creation for Teams bot or messaging extension application
+### Create resource for Teams Bot or messaging extension application

 |Resource|Purpose| Description |
 |----------|--------------------------------|-----|